Sei Investments Co. Purchases 43,172 Shares of Colgate-Palmolive (NYSE:CL)

 Sei Investments Co. grew its position in Colgate-Palmolive (NYSE:CL – Free Report) by 9.7% in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The firm owned 488,032 shares of the company’s stock after purchasing an additional 43,172 shares during the quarter.
 Sei Investments Co.’s holdings in Colgate-Palmolive were worth $34,704,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other hedge funds and other institutional investors have also recently modified their holdings of the stock.
-KPP Advisory Services LLC bought a new position in shares of Colgate-Palmolive during the third quarter worth $654,000.
-Ameriprise Financial Inc. boosted its position in shares of Colgate-Palmolive by 25.8% during the third quarter.
-Ameriprise Financial Inc. now owns 1,878,062 shares of the company’s stock worth $131,558,000 after acquiring an additional 385,249 shares during the last quarter.
-Armistice Capital LLC boosted its position in shares of Colgate-Palmolive by 60.1% during the third quarter.
-Armistice Capital LLC now owns 962,000 shares of the company’s stock worth $68,408,000 after acquiring an additional 361,000 shares during the last quarter.
-AXQ Capital LP bought a new position in shares of Colgate-Palmolive during the third quarter worth $420,000.
-Finally, Axxcess Wealth Management LLC boosted its position in shares of Colgate-Palmolive by 77.3% during the third quarter.
-Axxcess Wealth Management LLC now owns 50,795 shares of the company’s stock worth $3,612,000 after acquiring an additional 22,149 shares during the last quarter.
-Institutional investors own 78.36% of the company’s stock.
+A number of other hedge funds have also modified their holdings of the company.
+OFI Invest Asset Management bought a new position in shares of Colgate-Palmolive during the third quarter worth $25,000.
+Quarry LP boosted its position in shares of Colgate-Palmolive by 48.2% during the second quarter.
+Quarry LP now owns 446 shares of the company’s stock worth $34,000 after acquiring an additional 145 shares during the last quarter.
+Kayne Anderson Rudnick Investment Management LLC boosted its position in shares of Colgate-Palmolive by 142.0% during the third quarter.
+Kayne Anderson Rudnick Investment Management LLC now owns 496 shares of the company’s stock worth $35,000 after acquiring an additional 291 shares during the last quarter.
+West Tower Group LLC bought a new position in shares of Colgate-Palmolive during the second quarter worth $36,000.
+Finally, McCarthy Grittinger Financial Group LLC bought a new position in Colgate-Palmolive during the third quarter valued at $37,000.
+78.36% of the stock is currently owned by institutional investors.

 Insider Activity

-In related news, CEO Noel R. Wallace sold 50,000 shares of Colgate-Palmolive stock in a transaction that occurred on Monday, February 12th.
+In other news, CEO Noel R. Wallace sold 50,000 shares of the firm’s stock in a transaction dated Monday, February 12th.
 The shares were sold at an average price of $83.15, for a total value of $4,157,500.00.
-Following the completion of the sale, the chief executive officer now directly owns 274,179 shares in the company, valued at approximately $22,797,983.85.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Following the sale, the chief executive officer now directly owns 274,179 shares in the company, valued at approximately $22,797,983.85.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
 In related news, CEO Noel R. Wallace sold 50,000 shares of Colgate-Palmolive stock in a transaction that occurred on Monday, February 12th.
 The shares were sold at an average price of $83.15, for a total value of $4,157,500.00.
 Following the completion of the sale, the chief executive officer now directly owns 274,179 shares in the company, valued at approximately $22,797,983.85.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Noel R. Wallace sold 69,948 shares of the firm’s stock in a transaction that occurred on Tuesday, February 20th.
+Also, CEO Noel R. Wallace sold 69,948 shares of Colgate-Palmolive stock in a transaction that occurred on Tuesday, February 20th.
 The stock was sold at an average price of $84.22, for a total transaction of $5,891,020.56.
-Following the transaction, the chief executive officer now directly owns 286,881 shares of the company’s stock, valued at $24,161,117.82.
+Following the completion of the sale, the chief executive officer now owns 286,881 shares of the company’s stock, valued at $24,161,117.82.
 The disclosure for this sale can be found here.
 In the last ninety days, insiders have sold 232,371 shares of company stock worth $19,505,099.
 Corporate insiders own 0.34% of the company’s stock.

 Colgate-Palmolive Trading Up 1.1 %

 Colgate-Palmolive (NYSE:CL – Get Free Report) last posted its earnings results on Friday, January 26th.
 The company reported $0.87 EPS for the quarter, beating analysts’ consensus estimates of $0.85 by $0.02.
 The business had revenue of $4.95 billion for the quarter, compared to the consensus estimate of $4.89 billion.
 Colgate-Palmolive had a net margin of 11.82% and a return on equity of 509.75%.
 The company’s revenue for the quarter was up 6.9% on a year-over-year basis.
 During the same quarter last year, the firm posted $0.77 EPS.
-On average, research analysts anticipate that Colgate-Palmolive will post 3.48 EPS for the current year.
+Equities analysts forecast that Colgate-Palmolive will post 3.48 EPS for the current fiscal year.

 Colgate-Palmolive Dividend Announcement